stoplightio/spectral/docs/guides/5-custom-functions.md

 <!-- theme: info -->

 > This is a fairly advanced feature you should not need for most of the time.
+> Please do not use it unless you really do need to.

 Each custom function has access to `spectral` that, similarly to `fetch`, is exposed globally, At the moment, the instance has one method implemented, namely `on`.